310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Tsukasa %}
-Goodness' sake… Neglecting to return a book is so ill-mannered.
+Goodness’ sake… Neglecting to return a book is so ill-mannered.
 And it just *had* to be under my name, too…
 {% endbubble %}

 {% bubble Shinobu %}